openfootball/awesome-football/README.md

 A collection of awesome football (national teams, clubs, match schedules, players, stadiums, etc.) datasets

----

-[ANNOUNCEMENT] Looking for awesome beer festivals from around the world?
-See the [Beer Festival Calendar @ Open Beer](https://github.com/openbeer/calendar).

----

 #### _Contributions welcome.
 Anything missing?
 Send in a pull request.
 Thanks._

 Note: :octocat: stands for the GitHub page and :gem: stands for the RubyGems page.